Skip to Content

 3. Water soil directly, avoiding leaves to prevent sticky residue

-4. Use blackstrap molasses for highest mineral content
+4. Choose blackstrap molasses for highest mineral content and greatest molasses benefits

-5. Combine with compost tea for enhanced microbial activity
+5. Combine with compost tea to boost beneficial microbes activity

 Pasta Water for Calcium and Phosphorus